CAS to rule on Sharapova's doping ban on Tuesday

-Murray aims to take bite out of Djokovic's rankings lead in China

-Andy Murray begins his late-season assault on Novak Djokovic's world number one ranking at the China Open this week hoping to take a chunk out of the 4,695-point gap separating them.

-LONDON The verdict in Maria Sharapova's appeal against a two-year doping ban will be announced by the Court of Arbitration for Sport (CAS) on Tuesday.
+LONDON (Reuters) - The verdict in Maria Sharapova's appeal against a two-year doping ban will be announced by the Court of Arbitration for Sport (CAS) on Tuesday.

 CAS said it would issue the decision at 1300 GMT (9:AM ET).